SRGSSR/srgletterbox-apple/Documentation/Getting-started.md

 ## Statistics

 If your project has started an [SRG Analytics](https://github.com/SRGSSR/srganalytics-ios) tracker, stream playback statistics will automatically be sent when a controller plays a media.
 This behavior can be disabled by setting the `tracked` property of a controller to `NO`.

+## Thread-safety

+The library is intended to be used from the main thread only.
+Trying to use if from background threads results in undefined behavior.